How to Understand Your Personal Energy Levels and Why it is Important (Especially if You Are Neurodivergent)

 Energy Accounting

-The idea with allocating scores like this is that if you make several withdrawals, you are mindful that some deposits will be required to balance everything.
+The idea with allocating scores is that if you make several large withdrawals, you are mindful that more deposits will be required to balance everything.
+However, if scores overcomplicate your process, don’t do it.

 Intentional Planning